 the Board may recognize the application, election or notice, as the case may be, as if it had been made within the prescribed period.

-[Section 85A inserted by No. 75 of 1973 s.
+[Section 85A inserted: No. 75 of 1973 s.
 25.]

 86. Returns

 (1) The Board may at any time require the State and any department to furnish such returns with respect to contributors and qualified contributors as the Board may decide, and may at any time require any contributor or qualified contributor to furnish such information as the Board may deem necessary for the purpose of any investigation in connection with the Fund.